vicky1408/aktonapi/LLD_v1.0.md

  * should mark the videos as seen and then do not show to the user
  * if all videos are seen, then ignore the above rule

-add video - right corner
+* add video - right corner
-boxed with border - categories right top - my profile left bottom - other user
+* boxed with border - categories
+* right top - my profile
+* left bottom - other user

+* play and upload video only for 60 seconds